juggenova/webapp-compare/springboot-ai/HOWTORUN.md

 The frontend will start on http://localhost:3000

+## API Endpoints

+The backend provides the following REST API endpoints:

+- `GET /api/polls/default` - Get the default poll with its votes
+- `POST /api/polls/votes/{voteId}?choice={choice}` - Update a vote
+- `GET /api/polls/choices` - Get all possible choice values

-## Features
+## Current Implementation

-This application implements a Doodle clone with the following features (as per the requirements):
+The application currently implements:

-1. View a poll for the first week of November 2024
+1. Basic poll viewing for the first week of November 2024
 2. Poll attributes (title, description, date range, voting deadline)

+Future versions will implement the remaining requirements:

 3. Preference storage
 4. Server-side storage of user preferences
 5. Automatic selection of the most voted day after deadline